WICG/webcomponents/proposals/DOM-Parts-Imperative.md

 }
 ```

-### Other Cloning Questions
+### Open Cloning Questions

-There are some questions here as well.
-What happens to the current values of DOM
+There are some edge cases that are worth thinking about, like whether un-committed values of parts
-parts?
-Do we allow DOM parts to have some non-initial values and do we clone
-those values as well?
-If so, what do we do with proposed extensions like
-`PropertyPart` / `CustomPart`?
+are cloned or whether invalid parts should be cloned.

 ## Partial Attribute Updates